How To Manage IBS in Children with Success

 We do get referrals from GPs, but we also have referrals from other sources.
 And some of those referrals come through our Facebook groups as well.

-When parents ask questions on that group, they get initial advice.
+When parents ask questions about that group, they get initial advice.
 When they realise that they can’t manage the diet on their own, they request 1-2-1 help.

 You can consider a trial for children when they’ve got symptoms that start to interfere with what they need to do every day or on a daily basis.